Top 12 Cake Decorating Tools Pro Bakers Also Have At Home

 Best_Coffee_Cake_Recipe_-_torting_sponge_layers_1024x1024

-To use it properly for torting and levelling cakes, let your sponge layers cool completely and place it on a flat surface.
-Adjust the cake leveller evenly on either side of the handle to the sponge depth you’d like, holding it at 90 degrees to the surface.
-Then with one hand on the top of the cake, gently slice through in a zig zag motion, backwards and forwards from one side to the other.
-Take it steady and watch out for your hands (and anybody else’s) as you go.
+To use it, let your sponge cool completely and place it on a flat surface.
+Set the wire level on both sides, hold the handle so the wire is at 90 degrees to the table, and gently saw through the sponge with a steady backwards–forwards motion from one side to the other.
+Take it slowly, and watch your fingers (and anyone else’s) as you go.

 10. Digital Scales

-Baking is a science, and decorating in an art form!
-For the science, you have to measure out ingredients.
-A lot of cake recipes use cup measures but I’m averse to using cup measures as it’s quite often ambiguous - cups come in different shapes and sizes, and it’s difficult to scale recipes up or down.
+Baking is science, and decorating is the art layered on top.
+For the science bit, you need to measure accurately.
+Lots of cake recipes use cup measures, but I am deeply suspicious of cups – they come in different shapes and sizes, and scaling recipes up or down is a headache.

 Best_Cake_Decorating_Tools_-_digital_scales_1024x1024